About Us

 Born and raised in West Philadelphia, Tunisia stayed in her hometown for higher education receiving her Bachelor’s degree in English from Temple University.
 She is a founding Steering Committee member of the Philadelphia Black Giving Circle and hopes to continue her professional journey along the philanthropic path.

-Kim Leichtner
+Kimberly Leichtner

 Program Manager, The Lipman Family Prize